Last Updated on by

 What could be better

-The Bissell SmartClean Robotic Vacuum 1605C and the SmartClean Multi-Surface Robotic Vacuum 1974 both work with a remote control, but you would have to buy this remote control separately for $20.
+The Bissell SmartClean Robotic Vacuum 1605C and the SmartClean Multi-Surface Robotic Vacuum 1974 both work with a remote control, but you would have to buy this remote control separately.

 In the world of robot vacuums, it is no exaggeration to say that Roombas need no introduction.
 Roombas are known for their being well-made robot vacuums and the brand has constantly evolved to include the latest vacuum technologies over the years.